Kyle Arrington

 Kyle Chandler Arrington Sr. (born August 12, 1986) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Hofstra Pride.
 Arrington was signed by the Philadelphia Eagles as an undrafted free agent in 2008.
 He was also a member of the Tampa Bay Buccaneers, New England Patriots and Baltimore Ravens.
+He played in two Super Bowls during his time with the Patriots, winning Super Bowl XLIX.

 Early life

 Arrington was born in Accokeek, Maryland.
 He attended Gwynn Park High School in Prince George's County, Maryland, where he played football as a defensive back and kick returner, as well as basketball and track and field.
 He was a second-team all-county selection in football.
 He also played soccer in his years before college football.

 College career

 After graduating from high school, Arrington attended Hofstra University beginning in 2004.
 During his time at Hofstra, Arrington was teammates with future NFL wide receiver Marques Colston.
 As a freshman, he played in seven games, recording three tackles.
 He started seven of the ten games he played as a sophomore, picking up 21 tackles and one forced fumble.
 In 2006, he played in 11 games, recording 69 tackles and an interception.
 In 2007, he played in 11 games again, recording 53 tackles and an interception.
 Arrington is one of Hofstra's last football players to make in to the NFL, as the school cut its program in 2009 due to costs and declining interest.